IXGD/IXGD/README.md

 - 👀 I’m interested in ghaphic design
 - 🌱 I’m currently learning, doing my pratices in @firechipdev
 - 💞️ I’m looking to collaborate on the image of Electronic Busher´s
-- 📫 How to reach me ...
+- 📫 How to reach me striving to do everything as best as possible

 <!---
 IXGD/IXGD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.